uclahs-cds/pipeline-call-gSV/README.md

 ```

 * For example, `path/to/main.nf` could be: `/hot/software/pipeline/pipeline-call-gSV/Nextflow/release/4.0.0/main.nf`
 * `path/to/sample-specific.config` is the path to where you saved your project-specific copy of [template.config](config/template.config)
+* `path/to/input.yaml` is the path to where you saved your sample-specific copy of [call-gSV-input.yaml](input/call-gSV-input.yaml)

 To submit to UCLAHS-CDS's Azure cloud, use the submission script [here](https://github.com/uclahs-cds/tool-submit-nf) with the command below: